djvill/APLS/doc/layers-and-attributes/layer-field-guide.md

 This page contains detailed descriptions of annotation <span class="keyterm">layers</span>.
 For more information about how layers work, and what the columns in the following tables mean, read the [layer typology]({{ '/doc/layer-typology' | relative_url }}).

+{: .note .no-collapse }
+> Layers in the "temp" project aren't meaningful for end-users, so they're not included on this page

 {% include page_toc.html collapsible=true open=true %}